ILLGrenoble/preql/README.md

 [![Build Status](https://travis-ci.org/ILLGrenoble/preql.svg?branch=master)](https://travis-ci.org/ILLGrenoble/preql)

-Preql (Predicate query language) is a project designed to filter JPA collections through client-side expressions.
+Preql (Predicate query language) is a project designed to filter JPA collections using client-side expressions.

 This library provides a custom SQL grammar that is converted to a JPA [Criteria Query](http://docs.oracle.com/javaee/6/tutorial/doc/gjitv.html) (object representation of JPQL), which is translated to an SQL query.
 The initial use case for Preql was to provide filtering of collections using GraphQL.
 It can, however, be used for any other client side implementations that requires collection filtering (REST for example).